Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Sync map and scene views/README.md

 # Sync map and scene views

-Keep the view points of two views (e.g. MapView and SceneView) synchronized with each other.
+Keep the view points of two views (e.g. map view and scene view) synchronized with each other.

 ![Sync map and scene views sample](sync-map-scene.png)

 ## Use case

-You might need to synchronize GeoView viewpoints if you had two map views in one application - a main map and an inset.
+You might need to synchronize `AGSGeoView` viewpoints if you had two map views in one application - a main map and an inset.
 An inset map view could display all the layers at their full extent and contain a hollow rectangular graphic that represents the visible extent of the main map view.
 As you zoom or pan in the main map view, the extent graphic in the inset map would adjust accordingly.

 ## How to use the sample